YCSU Young Democrats: History

 The Youth Christian Social Union was founded in 1997 and officially registered by the Ministry of Justice of Belarus from 1998 until 2003.
-On the eve of the 2004 parliamentary elections, it lost its legal status when the Supreme Court made a decision on the liquidation of the YCSU Young Democrats based on the suit of the Ministry of Justice.
+On the eve of the 2004 parliamentary elections, it lost its legal status when the Supreme Court decided to liquidate the YCSU Young Democrats based on the suit of the Ministry of Justice.
 The main reason was that members began campaigning for opposition candidates and undertaking street actions.

-In 2002 the Youth Christian Social Union merged with the Youth of the United Civil Party of Belarus and a new brand YCSU Young Democrats was created.
-From 2002 to 2008 the YCSU Young Democrats was cooperating with the United Civil Party of Belarus, but at the last congress the decision was taken to become independent.
+In 2002, the Youth Christian Social Union merged with the Youth of the United Civil Party of Belarus and a new brand YCSU Young Democrats was created.
+From 2002 to 2008, the YCSU Young Democrats was cooperating with the United Civil Party of Belarus, but at the last congress the decision was taken to become independent.
 Some members who did not support the decision left the group and stayed in the UCP Youth.

-At a congress in 2009 the group supported Alaksandar Milinkievič as a candidate for the forthcoming elections, YSCU Young Democrats made one more attempt to gain legal status, but the Ministry of Justice declined, supported by the Supreme Court.
+At a congress in 2009, the group supported Alaksandar Milinkievič as a candidate for the forthcoming elections, YSCU Young Democrats made one more attempt to gain legal status, but the Ministry of Justice declined, supported by the Supreme Court.